 Whether you use your rewards for cash back, a check, gift cards or travel, points are worth one cent apiece.
 When covering purchases and requesting a check, you can choose how many points you want to redeem for cash back.
 For gift cards and travel rewards, you must have enough points to cover the full redemption cost.

-Even though the Capital One Walmart Rewards Card is designed for consumers with good credit or excellent credit (a FICO credit score of 670 or higher), it comes with a rather high interest rate.
-Account holders will be charged an interest rate of 17.99 percent to 26.99 percent on new purchases and balance transfers, based on creditworthiness.
-Even the low end of this range is higher than the current average credit card interest rate.
+The Capital One Walmart Rewards Card is designed for consumers with fair credit or good credit (a FICO credit score of 580 to 740).
+Account holders will be charged a variable APR rate of 17.99 percent or 27.74 percent on new purchases and balance transfers, based on creditworthiness.
+This is similar to the APR found with most Capital One credit cards open to people with fair-to-good credit.
+But even the low end of this range is higher than the current average credit card interest rate.

-For balance transfers fee: $0 at the transfer APR.
+For balance transfer fee: $0 at the transfer APR.
 However, if you decide to make a balance transfer during a promotional offer (none currently available), you may be charged a fee of 3 percent of the balance transfer.
-All cash advances are charged an APR of 26.99 percent, along with a fee of 3 percent of the advance or $10, whichever is greatest.
+All cash advances are charged a variable APR rate of 27.74 percent, along with a fee of 3 percent of the advance or $10, whichever is greater.